Season start 2025/26 – (Un)gentle Learning

 Ticket allotment accessibility

-In order to give chronically ill and disabled people priority access to the event, half of the 50 tickets are only available by reservation.
-In this way, we want to prevent the event from selling out quickly and people with limited energy no longer having a chance to get tickets.
+In order to give chronically ill and disabled people priority access to the event, half of the 50 tickets are only available by e-mail reservation.
+We want people with less energy to have enough time to buy a ticket - so we want to prevent a quick sell-out.
 People who identify themselves as chronically ill and/or disabled, or their assistants/companions, please write an email to barrierefreiheit@gessnerallee.ch with the number of ticket and, if needed, access requirements (wheelchair space, beanbag) to reserve your seats.

 The tickets are payable at the box office on the day of the event.
 (CHF 5 / 10 / 15).